7 Scoring

 - Center value shows the weighted mean across all categories

-Figure 7.1 shows flower plots for all 20 BOEM Program Areas, generated from the v3 scoring run.
+Figure 7.2 shows flower plots for all 20 BOEM Program Areas.
 Each flower summarizes the sensitivity profile of one program area with petals for Bird, Coral, Fish, Invertebrate, Mammal, Other, Turtle, and Primary Production.
 Alaska program areas (e.g., HOP, COK, GOA) show dominant Fish and Mammal petals, while Gulf areas (GAB, CEC, MAT) show stronger Invertebrate and Coral contributions.

 The flower plot lets decision-makers quickly spot which ecological elements drive sensitivity in an area, aiding better planning and impact assessment.